Weight Loss And Arthritis

 • Australia’s National Vascular Alliance reports that every hour, five Australians die from heart, stroke and blood vessel disease.
 Obesity is a risk factor for all these conditions.

-• Research also shows that people with some form of arthritis are at increased risk of cardiovascular disease, making the need to control weight all the more critical.
+• Research also shows that people with some form of arthritis are at increased risk of cardiovascular disease, making the need to manage weight all the more critical.

-• Studies have shown that losing weight can lower your blood pressure into a healthy range.
+• Studies have shown that, if overweight, losing weight can lower your blood pressure into a healthy range.
 In addition, eating right and engaging in physical activity that leads to weight loss can lower your cholesterol.

 Overall